Newcastle travel guide

 Hiring a car in Newcastle

-Expect to pay £0.90 per litre in Newcastle (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £10.79 and £14.38.
-The most frequently booked car type in Newcastle is Mini (Kia Carnival or similar).
-If you’re looking to save money, though, keep in mind that Economy car hire (Hyundai Accent Hatch or similar) is, on average, 56% cheaper than other car hire types in the city.
+Expect to pay £0.79 per litre in Newcastle (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between £9.45 and £12.60.
+Compact (Hyundai Kona or similar) is the most popular car type to hire in Newcastle, while also 52% cheaper than other types, on average.

-Expect to pay £0.90 per litre in Newcastle (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £10.79 and £14.38.
-The most frequently booked car type in Newcastle is Mini (Kia Carnival or similar).
-If you’re looking to save money, though, keep in mind that Economy car hire (Hyundai Accent Hatch or similar) is, on average, 56% cheaper than other car hire types in the city.
+Expect to pay £0.79 per litre in Newcastle (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between £9.45 and £12.60.
+Compact (Hyundai Kona or similar) is the most popular car type to hire in Newcastle, while also 52% cheaper than other types, on average.